Spreading in Integrable and Non--integrable Many--body Systems: Introduction

-Thermalization in the above sense is intimately connected to \textit{spreading} and \textit{damping}.
-The former is very often seen in closed many--body systems that exhibit collective and incoherent single--particle motion.
-Energy and momentum from one distinct --- in the present context collective --- state is redistributed into many other states.
-This has to be distinguished from \textit{damping} as occuring in open systems.
-In the latter case, the energy leaves the system because of coupling to a large or even infinite number of external degrees of, \textit{i.e.}, to an external bath.
-In the sequel, we have in mind closed, large, but finite systems.
-All degrees of freedom are internal, and we always talk about spreading.
+Thermalization can be accompanied by another phenomenon -- \textit{spreading} of collective motion.
+It is often observed in closed (and finite) many--body systems that exhibit collective and incoherent single--particle motion simultaneously.
+Energy and momentum from one distinct --- in the present context collective --- degree of freedom is redistributed into many other single--particle degrees of freedom.
+This has to be distinguished from \textit{damping} as occurring in open systems.
+In the latter case, the energy leaves the system because of coupling to a large or even infinite number of external degrees of, \textit{i.e.}, to an external bath as studied in the generic Caldeira--Leggett model~\cite{Caldeira:1982iu}.

-Among the numerous examples for spreading of collective motion in atomic nuclei~\cite{Bohr}, the Giant Dipole Resonance is a very well--known one.
-The cross section of electric dipole radiation and the spectral density of the excitations show at a certain energy a huge peak whose spreading width is orders of magnitudes larger than the mean level spacing.
+Among the numerous examples for spreading of collective motion in atomic nuclei~\cite{Bohr}, the Giant Dipole Resonance, as schematically depicted in Fig.~\ref{fig0}, is probably the most well--known one.
+The cross section of the electric dipole radiation as well as the spectral density of the excitations show at a certain energy a huge peak whose spreading width is orders of magnitudes larger than the mean level

+spacing.
 A simple, somehow semiclassical picture helps to catch the salient features of this effect: The neutrons may be viewed as confined to one sphere, the protons to another one.
-There is no relative motion of the nucleons inside these spheres.
+Relative motion of the nucleons inside these spheres does not take place.
 The two spheres move against each other, thereby carrying out a fully collective motion.
 This results in an enormous response function.
 A bit further away from the resonance energy, relative motion inside the spheres sets in which lowers the cross section.
-Much further away, all motion is incoherent of single--particle type, there is no collective motion anymore, and the resonance has disappeared completely.
-The Giant Dipole Resonance inspired our choice of model in the sequel, but many other forms of collective motion and the assocciated spreading exist in nuclei.
+Much further away, all motion is incoherent of single--particle type, the motion is not collective anymore, and the resonance has disappeared completely.
+Besides the Giant Dipole Resonance, many other forms of collective motion and the associated spreading exist in nuclei, see recent examples in Refs.~\cite{End,End2}.
+Further examples of collective motion can also be found in Bose--Einstein condensates~\cite{KWW,But99,Mad00,Mar00}.
+Here, we study an effect inspired by the Giant Dipole Resonance in a simple system of interacting particles.